vsalbuq/gostack/challenge-01/README.md

 ## :rocket: The Challenge

-Create an application from scratch for storing projects and tasks using [Express](https://expressjs.com).
+Create an application from scratch to store projects and tasks using [Express](https://expressjs.com).

 ### Routes